3 KPIs You Should Track to Make Sure You’re Not Wasting Your Time

-I like to gather all of their answers in a spreadsheet, so when planning my next quarter I can see where my time is best utilized.
+I like to gather all their answers in a spreadsheet, so when planning my next quarter, I can see where my time is best utilized.

 Only after knowing the results here can I determine my strategy for acquiring new customers.
-As you can see, my number one controllable source of traffic is SEO and that’s where I’ve focused most of my new efforts.
-Without this info I would try to increase traffic with things like social media or guest posts, things that don’t seem to result in customers for me.
+As you can see, my number one controllable traffic source is SEO, and that’s where I’ve focused most of my new efforts.
+Without this info, I would try to increase traffic with things like social media or guest posts, things that don’t seem to result in customers for me.

 Once the above two are being tracked, it’s time to monitor total sales to see the impact of both.
 You’re probably already doing this, but it’s important to use your sales reports as a bellwether for how you spend your time.

 Why it matters